 Luka Peric studies design at the University of Zagreb.
 In 2012, he created the stencil serif type family Thea, as well as Poucni Sans (developed under the guidance of Nikola Djurek), which has hints of art deco.
 [Google] [More] ⦿

 A Croatian company that sells East European fonts based on Bitstream originals.
 The 1600 TrueType font CD sells for 78 dollars.
 Bitstream fonts with East-European details.
 Check also here.
 [Google] [More] ⦿

-Croatian type designer.
+Croatian calligrapher and type designer, based in Belgrade, Serbia.
 Graduate of the Faculty of Applied Arts in Belgrade.
 During TypeClinic 5 in 2012 in Trenta, Slovenia, she created Prouge, which is described as a soft didone that is best for titling, but can be successfully used also in smaller sizes down to 12 pt.

 Mare Rajcic is an art director and graphic designer located in Zagreb, Croatia.
 In 2011, she created some logotypes, as well as a paper-fold typeface.